Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Preview of the Adaptive Hypothesis Testing

-\begin{remark} The RES index set $\widehat{\mathcal I}_n$ in Step 1 determines a collection of candidate sieve dimensions $J$ for our test.
-The data-dependent upper bound $\widehat J_{\max}$ ensures that the cardinality of the index set $\widehat{\mathcal I}_n$ is not too large relative to the sampling variability of unrestricted sieve NPIV estimation.
-We also show that the empirical upper bound $\widehat J_{\max}$ diverges in probability at a rate much faster than that of $\underline J$ and thus, the search range is large enough to detect a large collection of alternative NPIV functions. \end{remark}
+\begin{remark}[Index set for $J$] The RES index set $\widehat{\mathcal I}_{n}$ determines a collection of candidate sieve dimensions $J$ for our test.
+The data-dependent upper bound $\widehat J_{\max}$ ensures that the cardinality of the index set $\widehat{\mathcal I}_{n}$ is not too large relative to the sampling variability of unrestricted sieve NPIV estimation, but that $\widehat J_{\max}$ still diverges in probability at a rate much faster than that of $\underline J$.
+Therefore, the index set is large enough to detect a large collection of alternative NPIV functions.
+In simulations and empirical applications where we have used quadratic B-splines, we find that our adaptive test results are not sensitive to the choice of the constant 1.5, and that the lower bound $\underline J$ is not binding in most cases.
+For other sieve bases, one might need to use a different constant to ensure a sufficiently large index set. \end{remark}

-\begin{remark}[Choice of $K$] We let $K=K(J)=cJ$ for some finite constant $c>1$, and our adaptive testing procedure optimizes over $J$ given the choice of $K(J)$.
-We have tried $K(J)=2J$ and $K(J)=4J$ in simulations.
-The simulation results, in terms of size and power, are not sensitive to these choices of $K$.
-This is consistent with our theory that the choice of $J$ is the key tuning parameter in minimax rate-optimal hypothesis testing in NPIV models using sieve methods.
-Since our first submitted version uses $K(J)=2J$ in simulations and empirical applications, we present empirical applications of our adaptive test using $K(J)=4J$ in Section \ref{sec:empirical}. \end{remark}